giellalt/speech-smj/docs/Rewrite_to_IPA.md

 - if the resulting IPA strings are identical, give a warning to `stderr`, and proceed
 - if the resulting IPA strings are different AND in debug/verbose mode, print the amboiguous strings to `stderr`, and stop
+- if the resulting IPA strings are different AND NOT in debug/verbose mode AND they have different weights: pick the one with the lowest weight, print a warning on `stderr`, and proceed
+- if the resulting IPA strings are different AND NOT in debug/verbose mode AND they have identical weights: pick the first one, print a warning on `stderr`, and proceed

 # Open issues

-- punctuation conversion
-    - they are presently left as is, but should be converted to symbols for short breaks, intonation modulation etc
+- **punctuation conversion:** they are presently left as is, but should be converted to symbols for various breaks, intonation modulation etc
-- exceptional pronunciation
-    - we have not yet decided, but it could either be specified in `src/phonetics/txt2ipa.xfscript` or in the lexc files.
+- **exceptional pronunciation:** we have not yet decided, but it could either be specified in `src/phonetics/txt2ipa.xfscript` or in the lexc files.
       Using the `txt2ipa` file will work right out of the box, lexc requires some hard thinking
-- make use of syntactic parsing
+- make use of syntactic parsing to govern prosody